nine8439/Soft_Eng_pres_4/Desktop/Patterns.md

     + The server object uses information stored in the session object to process requests from its clients and can update the per-client information when events occur behind the scenes that relate to the client.

     + When a client object has finished using the service provided by the server object, it call the <i>release</i> operation of its session.
 Forcing clients to release sessions by calling <i>release</i> allows a service to hide the way it allocates session objects from its clients.
 A service could allocate sessions on the heap, in which case the <i>release</i> operation would free the session object, or a service could have a fixed number of sessions in an array, in which case <i>release</i> would update a record in the service object of the sessions that were unused and could be handed out to new clients.

+##Advantages of Abstract Session Pattern

+    + Type Safety: Interactions between clients and sessions and between sessions and servers are completely type-safe.
+This reduces the likelihood of obscure errors, making the code easier to debug and maintain.

+    + Performance: The interactions between clients and sessions are as fast or faster than those using unsafe methods such as untyped pointer or handles.

+    + Flexibility: The use of abstract interfaces and encapsulation of per client state within each server class reduces coupling between client and server classes.
+A client can use any server that creates sessions that implement the AbstractSession interface.

+    + Extensibility: The pattern makes it easy to add server classes to the system; such extensions do not require existing client and server classes to change.